gu-benites/auth-supabase-pkce-v1/src/features/dashboard/README-final-version.md

 3.  **Client-Side Hydration & Access**:
     *   On the client, the application is wrapped in `QueryClientProvider` (from `src/app/layout.tsx`).
-    *   Dashboard components (e.g., `UserMenu`, `DashboardHomepageView`, `ProfileDisplay`) use the **`useAuth` hook** (`@/features/auth/hooks/use-auth.ts`).
+    *   Dashboard components (e.g., `DashboardUserMenu`, `DashboardHomepageView`, `ProfileDisplay`) use the **`useAuth` hook** (`@/features/auth/hooks/use-auth.ts`).
     *   The `useAuth` hook internally calls `useUserProfileQuery` (from `@/features/user-profile/hooks/`).
     *   `useUserProfileQuery` uses TanStack Query's `useQuery` with the `queryKey: ['userProfile', userId]`.
     *   Upon initialization, TanStack Query checks its cache.
 If data for this `queryKey` exists (because it was passed via `HydrationBoundary`), it **hydrates** this data.
 This means the profile data is available *immediately* without an additional client-side fetch for the initial render.

 4.  **Reactive Updates**:
-    *   After initial hydration, TanStack Query manages the client-side caching, background refetches, and stale-time for the `userProfile` data.
+    *   After initial hydration, TanStack Query manages the client-side caching, background updates, and stale-time for the `userProfile` data.
     *   The `AuthSessionProvider` continues to manage the live raw Supabase session state, and `useAuth` combines both session and profile information.

-**Benefit**: This flow ensures that for authenticated users, their profile information is loaded rapidly, enhancing perceived performance as components like `UserMenu` and page-specific views can display personalized data almost instantly.
+**Benefit**: This flow ensures that for authenticated users, their profile information is loaded rapidly, enhancing perceived performance as components like `DashboardUserMenu` and page-specific views can display personalized data almost instantly.

 ## 6. Files and Folder Structure (ASCII)